Moreton Bay is the third largest and one of the fastest growing local government areas in Australia.

 Not every project can be delivered immediately.
 Council must budget for projects to happen at the right time when their delivery best responds to demand.

-Council does this by carefully monitoring development and demand for infrastructure across the region in both new and existing areas.
+Council does this by carefully monitoring development and demand for infrastructure across the city in both new and existing areas.

 If Council’s assumptions about growth change, then projects may be brought forward, delayed, deferred or replaced with alternative infrastructure that fulfils the same function.

-The LGIP only represents a part of the infrastructure Council delivers each year.
-Council may decide to deliver other infrastructure projects that are not in the LGIP at any time if there is an identified need for the project, and it is feasible to progress it.
+The LGIP only represents part of the infrastructure Council delivers each year.
+Council may decide to deliver other infrastructure projects not in the LGIP at any time if there is an identified need for the project, and it is feasible to progress it.
+Council uses other tools within the Planning Scheme to identify and plan for local infrastructure projects not outlined in the LGIP.
+Additionally, the 15-year timeframe of an LGIP mean longer term project may be planned for outside of the LGIP.